 Last year, my husband and I spent the night of the Fourth of July in the ER and 5th of July in the Burn Center (a story for another day - but hint: see the sparkler tips below).
 While this does not make us experts, the stories and people - including kids - I saw in there were enough to emphasize the importance of safety this Fourth of July, especially when little ones are involved.

-3. Buckets of water: have a coupe of buckets of water ready to dispose dud fireworks (never relight a dud firework!) and used sparklers.
+Have a couple buckets of water ready to dispose dud fireworks (never relight a dud firework!) and used sparklers.
 This prevents potential fires, keeps dud fireworks from hurting anyone, and also provides some extra water to douse any fireworks that start acting up.

-4. Sparklers!
-Sparklers are the leading cause of all firework-related injuries.
+Sparklers are the leading cause of all firework-related injuries!
 Sparkler holders should be standing (never sitting or kneeling) 6 feet apart.
 Light ONE sparkler at a time in the holder's hand - do not pass the sparklers.
 Although tempting, they really shouldn't be waved around.
-Dispose sparklers in a bucket of water.
+Dispose your sparklers in a bucket of water.
 Safe alternatives for young kids: glow sticks, confetti poppers, & colorful streamers.

 Have a wonderful and safe Fourth of July!
 Before you go, make sure to check out our 4th of July favorites - you won't want to celebrate without them!